Diskless node: Centralized storage

 The use of central disk storage also makes more efficient use of disk storage.
 This can cut storage costs, freeing up capital to invest in more reliable, modern storage technologies, such as RAID arrays which support redundant operation, and storage area networks which allow hot-adding of storage without any interruption.
 Further, it means that losses of disk drives to mechanical or electrical failure—which are statistically highly probable events over a timeframe of years, with a large number of disks involved—are often both less likely to happen (because there are typically fewer disk drives that can fail) and less likely to cause interruption (because they would likely be part of RAID arrays).
-This also means that the nodes themselves are less likely to have hardware failures than fat clients.
+This also means that the nodes themselves are less likely to have hardware failures than rich clients.

 Diskless nodes share these advantages with thin clients.

 Performance of centralized storage

 However, this storage efficiency can come at a price.
 As often happens in computing, increased storage efficiency sometimes comes at the price of decreased performance.

 Large numbers of nodes making demands on the same server simultaneously can slow down everyone's experience.
 However, this can be mitigated by installing large amounts of RAM on the server (which speeds up read operations by improving caching performance), by adding more servers (which distributes the I/O workload), or by adding more disks to a RAID array (which distributes the physical I/O workload).
-In any case this is also a problem which can affect any client-server network to some extent, since, of course, fat clients also use servers to store user data.
+In any case this is also a problem which can affect any client-server network to some extent, since, of course, rich clients also use servers to store user data.

 Indeed, user data may be much more significant in size and may be accessed far more frequently than operating systems and programs in some environments, so moving to a diskless model will not necessarily cause a noticeable degradation in performance.

-Greater network bandwidth (i.e. capacity) will also be used in a diskless model, compared to a fat client model.
+Greater network bandwidth (i.e. capacity) will also be used in a diskless model, compared to a rich client model.
 This does not necessarily mean that a higher capacity network infrastructure will need to be installed—it could simply mean that a higher proportion of the existing network capacity will be used.

 Finally, the combination of network data transfer latencies (physically transferring the data over the network) and contention latencies (waiting for the server to process other nodes' requests before yours) can lead to an unacceptable degradation in performance compared to using local drives, depending on the nature of the application and the capacity of the network infrastructure and the server.